David Mahoney (conductor)

 David Joseph Mahoney (born 5 October 1987) is a British conductor, producer and creative director.

-Performance groups
+Early life and Performance groups

+Mahoney is a graduate of St Peter's College, Oxford and was a Choral Scholar at the university.
+He attended Marlborough College as a Music Scholar, where he was a contemporary of Jack Whitehall and Princess Eugenie.

-A graduate of St Peter's College, Oxford, Mahoney is the founder and musical director of The Novello Orchestra, who have performed with artists including Kerry Ellis, Ruthie Henshall, The von Trapps, Lee Mead, Matt Cardle, and American group Pink Martini.
+He is the founder and musical director of The Novello Orchestra, who have performed with artists including Kerry Ellis, Ruthie Henshall, The von Trapps, Lee Mead, Matt Cardle, and American group Pink Martini.

-He is a member of Classical Brit Award winning group Only Men Aloud.
+He was a member of Classical Brit Award winning group Only Men Aloud, performing at high profile events including the London 2012 Olympics Opening Ceremony, BBC Strictly Come Dancing and the Royal Variety Performance.

-Mahoney is the Principal Conductor of The Novello Orchestra and has appeared as a Guest Conductor with orchestras including the Cape Town Philharmonic and the RTE National Symphony Orchestra.
+Mahoney is the Principal Conductor of The Novello Orchestra and has appeared as a Guest Conductor with orchestras including the Royal Philharmonic Orchestra, Cape Town Philharmonic, RTE National Symphony Orchestra, Evergreen Symphony Orchestra, Taiwan Philharmonic, National Taiwan Symphony Orchestra, Flanders Philharmonic Orchestra, Manchester Concert Orchestra, Luxembourg Philharmonic Orchestra, Orchestra National de Lille, London Concert Orchestra, Hungarian Studio Orchestra and Orchestra Sinfonica di Milano.